stuartemiddleton/uos_clpsych/README.md

 | Timeline_ID | User_ID | User_risk | Content | Post_ID | Post_label |
 ```

-- Timeline_ID: This is the timeline ID of the sequence of posts by a user
+- *Timeline_ID*: This is the timeline ID of the sequence of posts by a user
-- User_ID: The user id of the above timeline.
+- *User_ID*: The user id of the above timeline.
-- User_Risk: It is the user risk label shared with all the timelines of the user above.
+- *User_Risk*: It is the user risk label shared with all the timelines of the user above.
-- Content: This is the total text merged with title and content for each user post.
+- *Content*: This is the total text merged with title and content for each user post.
-- Post_ID: It is the post id.
+- *Post_ID*: It is the post id.
-- Post_label: It is the label of the post to indicate the moment of change.
+- *Post_label*: It is the label of the post to indicate the moment of change.

 Save the training and testing sets as *training_dataset.csv* and *testing_dataset.csv* respectively.